Robpol86/robpol86.com/docs/posts/2022/2022-07-15-snapmaker.md

 :::{imgur-figure} CDeC10F
 Bottom Cable Management

-I didn't want any of the cables dragging on the table under the printer to avoid any snagging when moving this heavy printer.
+I didn't want any of the cables dragging on the table under the printer to avoid any snagging when moving it.
 I also eliminated any slack with the heated platform cable so it no longer touches the platform itself.
 :::

 :::{imgur-figure} VfdJDt8